sanbornhilland/label-issues-with-pull-request/README.md

 > A GitHub App built with [probot](https://github.com/probot/probot) that automatically labels issues targeted by currently open pull requests.
 See at a glance which open issues are addressed by an open pull request.

+## THIS IS STILL A WORK IN PROGRESS

 ## Table of Contents

 1. [Usage](#usage)